VPK-7829 Bumerang

-The VPK-7829 Bumerang (Бумеранг, Boomerang) is a modular amphibious wheeled infantry fighting vehicle and armored personnel carrier being developed by Russian Military Industrial Company (MIC) for the Russian army.
-It is currently in service with the Russian Ground Forces.
+The VPK-7829 Bumerang (Бумеранг, Boomerang) is a prototype modular amphibious wheeled infantry fighting vehicle and armored personnel carrier developed by Russian Military Industrial Company for the Russian army.
+In over 10 years since being unveiled, the vehicle has not entered serial production and total vehicles delivered are widely reported to be in the single digits.

 History

 In the early 1990s, the BTR-90 was developed as a replacement for the BTR-80 in the Russian Army.
 While it was a moderate improvement in armament, protection, mobility, and internal space over its predecessor, it all came at the cost of greatly increased unit price.
 It wasn't accepted into service (except in small numbers) as the modest increase in performance wasn't seen as enough justification for its cost and complexity.
 Purchases of the BTR-80 stopped in 2010 and the improved BTR-82 was obtained as a stop-gap measure.
 In mid-2011, the Russian Ministry of Defense issued a requirement for a new modular wheeled family of armored vehicles instead of buying the BTR-90.
 Development of a new wheeled APC is being done alongside the new and similarly armed and armored but tracked Kurganets-25 infantry fighting vehicle and heavy T-15 Armata IFV.

 In November 2011, media reports said the new project had been approved.
 On 21 February 2012, Colonel General Alexander Postnikov said that the Russian Army would be taking the first deliveries of the Bumerang prototype in 2013.
 Large-scale deliveries are to begin in 2015.
 At least 2,000 Bumerang vehicles are to replace the BTR-80 and BTR-82/A in Russian service.

 The Bumerang was first seen in public (initially with its turret and cannon shrouded) during rehearsals for the 2015 Moscow Victory Day Parade.

+However, the vehicle faced several delays in both preliminary and state trials.
+In 2015 it was reported that the Bumerang had first entered preliminary trials and would enter service by the year's end.
+By 2018 it was reported to still be undergoing trials that would be completed within the year.

-The vehicle faced several delays, and in 2020 it was stated that tests of the platform will be finished in 2021, with production starting afterwards.
+In 2020 it was stated that state trials of the platform will be finished in 2021, with production starting afterwards.
 The reason for the delay was that after preliminary trials in 2019, it was decided to make changes to the main body, as a result of which the conditions for soldiers in the troop compartment would be improved, as well as the vehicle's buoyancy.

+In April 2023, it was reported that state tests of Bumerang vehicles had begun at military training grounds, with seven vehicles in total participating in the testing.
+It was stated that these tests are scheduled to finish by the end of 2023, after which mass production could begin.